My favorite Fall treat is fresh cider donuts from the cider mill, and it’s even close.

 - Enjoy these while fresh & warm for the best result.
 If you're saving these for during the week, reheating them in the microwave for 10 seconds brings them back to that fresh out of the oven taste (high-protein baked goods tend to get dense as they sit, so the microwave will fix that).

 - The protein powder I use is a mixture of whey & casein protein, and I highly recommend you use the same.
 Regular whey protein tends to dry out too much.
+To see how different types of protein powder affect donut recipes, check out my Ultimate Protein Powder Substitution Guide.

 - I used a Snickerdoodle protein powder, but I've used vanilla in the past and it works just as well.